KarthigaVijaykumar/mysql-spring-docker-compose/README.md

 [In this case it throws unknown host error as application.properties has the mysql container as database.
 So use mvn package -DskipTests to create the jar]

-Now create the spring boot image by building the dockerfile ->docker build -f Dockerfile -t springboot-mysql-docker .
+Now create the spring boot image by building the dockerfile ->docker build -f Dockerfile -t spring-mysql-docker .
 [Here Dockerfile is the name of the dockerfile that yu have created].

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------